madprops/gifmaker/README.md

 ---

-If you want to repeat the text in the next frame use `[repeat]` in a line:
+If you want to repeat the previous line, use `[repeat]`:

-For example `--words="Buy Buttcoin ; [repeat] ;;"`
+For example `--words="Buy Buttcoin ; [repeat]"`

-It will use that text on the first two frames and then show 2 empty frames.
+It will use that text on the first two frames.

-You can also provide a number to specify how many time to repeat a frame:
+You can also provide a number to specify how many time to repeat:

-For example `--words="Buy Buttcoin ; [repeat 2] ;;"`
+For example `--words="Buy Buttcoin ; [repeat 2]"`

-The line will be shown in 3 frames (The original plus the 2 repeats).
+The line will be shown in 3 frames (the original plus the 2 repeats).

 ---